rep2recall/rep2recall/README.md

 So, Emojis are supported.
 Settings are roughly similar to <https://patarapolw.github.io/showdown-extra>.

+## Running on your machine

+Requirements are

+- MongoDB
+- Firebase (both on UI-side and server-side)

 ## Plans

-- Expose the API, probably via OAuth2 or API keys, so that the deck can programmatically generated.
+- Expose the API, probably via OAuth2 or API keys, so that entries can programmatically generated.
 - Offline support.